sscaling/java-flamegraph/README.md

 docker run --rm -v $PWD:/source sscaling/java-flamegraph [java arguments] > flamegraph.svg
 ```

-**NOTE:** Due to honest-profiler configuring the `-agent` property, this should not be specified in the java arguments
+**NOTE:** Due to honest-profiler configuring the `-agentpath` property, this should not be specified in the java arguments

 The output will be an SVG file written to stdout